pstavola/PremiumPool/README.md

 1. Web App: A user-friendly web application that allows users to.

 	a) Connect their wallets.
 	b) Deposit $USDC to be eligible for the next draw.
-	c) Browse all the past draws’ winners.
-	d) Explore the following information of the draw page
+	c) Explore the following information of the draw page:

 		1. Draw countdown
 		2. Network selected
-		3. Prize APR
-		4. Daily winning odds
-		5. Deposit amount
+		3. Deposit amount
-		6. Withdraw button
+		4. Withdraw button

 2. Smart Contracts: A set of smart-contract to perform everything on-chain to maintain transparency.